-Both new TIF districts must also be approved by the city’s Community Development Commission, the Chicago Plan Commission and the Chicago City Council.
+Both new TIF districts must also be approved by the city’s Community Development Commission, the city’s Finance Committee and the Chicago City Council.

 The Joint Review Board is made up of representatives of taxing bodies who will see their property tax share reduced by the creation of the TIF.

 The board is tasked with determining whether the proposed TIF district meets the eligibility criteria laid out in the state law as a blighted area in need of redevelopment that would not occur without a city subsidy.

 TIF districts capture all growth in the property tax base in a designated area for a set period of time, usually 20 years or more, and divert it into a special fund for projects designed to spur redevelopment and eradicate blight.

 Joint Review Board meetings are typically sparsely attended affairs that last less than 30 minutes, as members quickly sign off on the proposals compiled by the Department of Planning and Development and recommend that other city agencies do the same.